syntevo/docs/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

   - A *Virtual Merge Commit* representing the outcome of the pull request will allow you to view changed files in the **Files View** and **Changes View**.
   - The ability to **Approve** an incoming pull request, without providing further feedback.
     To leave feedback, use [commenting](Integrated-PullRequest-Comments.md) in the **Log Window**.
+  - Note, that in the Standard window only **GitHub** pull requests are supported.
 - In the [**Working Tree Window**](#additional-pr-features-in-the-working-tree-window) and **Log Window**:
   - Clicking on the Hosting Provider **Icon** will check for new branches and pull requests on the remote.
 - In the [**Log Window**](#additional-pr-features-in-the-log-window):